l-mayorga/CCM3-PlayMaker/README.md

 ## Known Issues

-- Sometimes PlayMaker may raise a ValueError saying "Too many cuts".
+- Sometimes PlayMaker may raise a ValueError stating "Too many cuts".
   - Since the number of players is reduced for simplicity, there are less players to make cuts, so there might not be enough players to make a cut.
 This occurs when there are a lot of consecutive "cut" moves.

 ## Sources

-ChatGPT and gitHub CoPilot for help with pygame and troubleshooting.
+ChatGPT and GitHub CoPilot for help with pygame and troubleshooting.